Matt Vierling Player Props: Tigers vs. Rangers

 Matt Vierling At The Plate

-- Vierling is batting .274 with eight doubles, seven home runs and 17 walks.
+- Vierling is hitting .269 with eight doubles, seven home runs and 17 walks.

-- Vierling enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .429.
+- Vierling has reached base via a hit in 33 games this season (of 58 played), and had multiple hits in 13 of those games.

-- In 57.9% of his 57 games this season, Vierling has picked up at least one hit.
-He's also had 13 multi-hit games.

-- Vierling has driven home a run in 12 games this season (21.1%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on two occasions..
+- In 20.7% of his games this season, Vierling has driven in at least one run.
+In five of those games (8.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 18 games this year (31.6%), including multiple runs in four games.
+- He has scored in 18 of 58 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.